WelpNathan/Highfield/README.md

 - Github action for continuous delivery
 - Images including Highfield Qualification Logo's (all rights reserved)

+Project planning was done under `Trello`.
+You can access the trello board we used [here](https://trello.com/b/MVJRNkQO/exam-invigilator-project).

 ## Quickstart
 This application was made using `Visual Studio 2019` but we have found no issues running this in other programs such as `Rider`.